 Riverside, CA 92506

-Office location: Assessment and Journalism Building (between the MLK and Science buildings)
+Office location: Journalism Building (next to the MLK building)

 Fall and spring semesters office hours: